 Explore other majors & minors

-Associate Professor of Modern Languages-Spanish; Chair of Modern Languages
+Associate Professor & Chair of Modern Languages & Spanish

 2 East South Street

 Galesburg, IL 61401-4999

 1. You'll create your own path.
 Our major and minor requirements leave you with the freedom to focus on the subjects that interest you.
 For instance, the required course Culture of the Spanish-Speaking World has five forms: Spain; Mexico and Central America; the Caribbean; the Southern Cone (Argentina, Chile, Uruguay, Paraguay); or the Andean region (Bolivia, Colombia, Peru, Ecuador).
 Each version of the course is taught by an expert on the region, and you can even retake the course for different regions.
 As you discover your passions, you may even choose to complete an independent study or an Honors Project, or study abroad in one of these regions!

 2. We're invested in your language-learning process.
 The beginning Spanish courses are taught by experienced professors with backgrounds in language teaching, culture, and literature.
 This means that during your introduction to the language, you'll receive individual guidance from an expert in key areas of language-learning.
 As you progress into higher-level courses, you will study and write about topics that connect our concerns in the US with those in the Spanish-speaking world, which will allow you to keep your study of Spanish to remain meaningful and relevant, while letting your instructors help you achieve the next level of proficiency.

 3. We go beyond grammar.
 The Spanish language doesn't exist in a vacuum—so you shouldn't learn it in one!
 We strive to understand the people and cultures to which this language belongs.
 Starting in the introductory-level courses, your study of vocabulary and grammar will be integrated with the study of Spanish-speaking cultures.
 You'll study the music, film, geography, literature and history of the regions where Spanish is spoken, as well as the social and political economic issues facing the Spanish-speaking world.